These healthy, vegan Mediterranean farro salad bowls are ready in under 45-minutes and easy to prepare in advance for quick weeknight meals.

 1. Cook the farro according to package instructions.

 2. While the farro is cooking, make the roasted red peppers.
-Find complete instructions for roasted red peppers here.
-Don’t worry, it’s easy and there are no other ingredients required.
+Find complete instructions for roasted red peppers here (no other ingredients required).

-3. Prepare the dressing by blending all of the ingredients together until smooth, start with 1/4 cup of water and add a bit more if you’d like to adjust the consistency.
-It should be thick and creamy but pourable.
-If you aren’t able to blend it, replace the garlic cloves with 1 tsp garlic powder and whisk everything together in a container until smooth.
+3. Prepare the dressing by blending all of the ingredients together until smooth, start with 1/4 cup of water and add a splash more at a time if needed to adjust the consistency.
+It should be thick and creamy but easy to drizzle.

 Notes